cyberlyadnan/CinemaFlixGemini/README.md

 # CinemaFlixGemini

-CinemaFlixGemini is a Netflix clone integrated with AI features to provide personalized movie recommendations and a secure, responsive user experience.
+CinemaFlixGemini is a FlixTv clone integrated with AI features to provide personalized movie recommendations and a secure, responsive user experience.
 This project highlights my skills in React, Tailwind CSS, Firebase, and AI integration, showcasing advanced functionalities and modern design principles.

 ## Features